With tanks and flyovers, Trump celebrates military in Jul 4 salute

 READ: Trump casts himself as star of Jul 4 pageant

-Although the Salute To America show is officially open to the public, the section directly in front of Trump is reserved for VIP Republican donors and allies, as well as top military brass.
+Although the Salute To America show is officially open to the public, the section directly in front of Trump was reserved for VIP Republican donors and allies, as well as top military brass.

 Those without tickets had to stay outside at least two layers of fencing and will have to watch on giant screens.